 If the names of two aliases are the same, an error will occur, and the web application will not develop.
 Users need to verify that the alias name they are using is not already taken.

 - Open the configuration file.

 - Review them to see if two or more aliases have the same name.

 - Revise the sentence if they are similar.

 - Run the code again.

 Making typing mistakes in the code or entering the wrong values is another reason for the error under discussion.
-Sometimes everything else could be right, but there would be a small syntax error in the code that was ruining the bundling process.
+Sometimes everything else may be right, but there could be a small syntax error in the code that ruins the bundling process.